Cray-HPE/docs-csm/operations/node_management/Node_Management_Workflows.md

 The following sequence of steps occur during this workflow.

-1. Administrator updates SLS.
+1. Administrator updates [SLS][sls].

-    Administrator creates a new hardware entry for the select component names (xnames) in SLS.
-Enter the node component names (xnames) in the SLS input file.
+    Administrator creates a new hardware entry for the select component names ([xnames][xname]) in SLS.
+    Administrator enters the node component names (xnames) in the SLS input file.

-1. Administrator adds compute nodes.
+1. Administrator adds [compute nodes][cn].

-    The Administrator physically adds select compute nodes and powers them on.
-Because the nodes are unknown, the DHCP and TFTP servers give it the special initialization ram disk.
+    The administrator physically adds select compute nodes and powers them on.
+    Because the nodes are unknown, the DHCP and TFTP servers give them the special initialization RAM disk.
     The compute nodes performs local configuration.

-    The following steps (3-11) occur automatically as different APIs interact with each other.
+    The remaining steps occur automatically as different APIs interact with each other.

-1. HMS Discovery/MEDS to SLS and HSM.
+1. HMS Discovery/[MEDS][meds] to SLS and [HSM][hsm].

     For Cray EX hardware:

-    1. MEDS reaches out to SLS for Mountain/Hill Chassis that exist in the system.
+    1. MEDS reaches out to SLS for [Mountain][mountain]/Hill chassis that exist in the system.
-    1. Calculate Algorithmic MAC address for each possible controller (Chassis Controller, Node Controller, and Switch controller) in the chassis based off the devices xname.
+    1. Calculate algorithmic MAC address for each possible controller (chassis controller, [node controller][nc], and switch controller) in the chassis, based off the device xname.
-    1. Create Ethernet Interface in HSM for each possible controller.
+    1. Create Ethernet interface in HSM for each possible controller.

-        For example, MEDS would create the following Ethernet Interface in HSM for the node controller `x1000c0s0b0`:
+        For example, the following [CLI][cli] command displays the Ethernet interface in HSM for `x1000c0s0b0`.

         ```bash
         cray hsm inventory ethernetInterfaces list --component-id x1000c0s0b0 --format toml
         ```

+        Example output for HSM Ethernet interface that was created by MEDS for node controller `x1000c0s0b0`:

         Example output: